SLE220 - Wildlife Ecology

 Content

-The objective of this unit is to enable students to develop a strong understanding of theoretical population ecology, and its applications.
+The objective of this unit is to enable students to develop a strong understanding of theoretical population ecology, and its applications for wildlife conservation and management.
 Students will cover key concepts and topics including: individual variation, population estimation, population change and demographics, dispersal, species niches, competition, predation, harvesting and conserving wildlife.
 An understanding of these will then be used to examine how we currently manage wildlife populations.
 Different approaches to wildlife management will be discussed in relation to theoretical population ecology.
-Students will then be encouraged to critically examine our current management practices and attempt to develop their own philosophy towards the management of our wildlife resources.
+Students will be encouraged to critically examine our current management practices and attempt to develop their own philosophies towards the management of wildlife.

 Unit Fee Information